1 Principles topenlarge

 Reduction techniques and tools

 The knee joint and fracture lines must be irrigated and cleared of blood clot and small debris to allow exact reconstruction.
 The larger fragments are reduced using a pointed reduction forceps.
-In A- or C-type fractures, reduction is easier in a fully extended position of the knee.
-Longitudinal B-type fractures are more easily reduced with the knee flexed.
+In frontal/coronal (transverse) fractures, reduction is easier with the knee extended.
+Sagittal fractures are more easily reduced with the knee flexed.
 Anatomical reduction of the articular surface is monitored by palpating the joint from inside, as neither inspection nor the x-ray will reveal a minor step off.
 If an inside-out technique is planned, K-wires are inserted in an open manner before the reduction is done.
 The wires can also be used as joysticks to help in reducing the fragments.
 Reduction is held by one or two reduction forceps.

 An image intensifier should always be available so that the reduction can be checked in the AP and lateral planes.